ritayadav/eVedic/_posts/design/2014-08-19-page-download.md

 ---
 layout: page-fullwidth
-title:  "Free All Ved and Puran"
+title:  "Free All Vedas and Purans"
 subheadline:  "pdf"
 teaser: "The full-width page format gives you all the space you need to show your content using the grid."
 categories: